adamchin1/Zapper/README.md

 - I would have added a more reliable way to get the root folder of the solution for File I/O.
 - More cases for error handling
 - Unit tests
 - Saved Settings outfile to a Customer / User object
+- If space of the output file was of absolute importance I would write the file output to binary file or something similar